camiconsonni/sfdc-netzerocloud-cert/README.md

 ### Sustainable Development Goals (SDGs)

+In December 2015, 196 countries reached an exciting landmark agreement to reverse climate change and to accelerate and expedite the actions and increase the investments needed for a sustainable, low-carbon future referred to as the Paris Agreement.
+The Paris Agreement had a central aim to limit global temperature increases to below 1.5 degrees Celsius (1.5˚C).

 In 2015, the United Nations General Assembly put forth **17 Sustainable Development Goals (SDGs)**, also known as the Global Goals, designed to call attention to and address the extreme poverty, growing inequality, and changing climate that affect communities throughout the world.

+The 2015 gathering in Paris made world history, solidifying the belief that climate change is a global issue that transcends borders.
+Participating countries agreed to:
+- **Adopt the Sustainable Development Goals** as a roadmap to end poverty, inequality and achieve environmental sustainability by 2030.
+- **Provide adequate funding and resources** to groups impacted by the effects of climate change, including developing countries.
+- **Innovate** to adopt new technology frameworks that reverse global warming.

 The SDGs build upon the **8 Millennium Development Goals (MDGs)**: a set of goals established in 2000 with a deadline of 2015.
 The MDGs covered fewer causes and only applied to developing countries, the SDGs are more comprehensive and ambitious, and apply universally to all 193 countries who are members of the UN.